whatisAI/whatisAI.github.io/_posts/2018-01-05-Introduction-game-playing.md

   - **Depth-First-Search** (DFS): explores a path all the way to a leaf before backtracking and exploring another path.
 For example, you can print the values of a tree using DFS in three different ways:

-    - **pre-order** : print current node, go to left node and print, backtrack, go to right node and print.
+    - **Pre-order** : print current node, go to left node and print, backtrack, go to right node and print.

     - **In-order**: Traverse the tree to the lefmost child and print it first.
 Backtrack and print.
 Traverse the tree to the rightmots child, and print it.